For Accepted Students

 Drexel University recognizes the significance of superior scores earned by incoming freshmen on select higher level International Baccalaureate (IB) examinations.
 Consideration of IB performance may accelerate a student's progress in his or her respective degree program.
-Students should arrange to have original or certified copy of exam results sent to Drexel University's Office of Admission.
+Students should arrange to have an original or certified copy of exam results sent to Drexel University's Office of Admission.
 For more information, please review the Provost's Academic Policy on International Baccalaureate Credit [PDF].

 Drexel may grant you credit for courses completed at a college or university that is either regionally accredited or a recognized candidate for accreditation according to the Association of Colleges and Schools/Commission of Higher Education.